Call for Papers

 Please direct questions to:

-The AIAA Thermophysics Technical Committee is soliciting papers on topics related to all aspects of thermal energy and heat transfer along with their related aerospace applications for aviation and space flight.
-Contributions based on analytical, numerical, and/or experimental studies are welcomed as are timely survey and review articles.
-Please contact on of the two Technical Chairs listed above if you would like to help organize a special session.
+The 14th AIAA Thermophysics and Heat Transfer Conference continues a 56-year tradition for the AIAA Thermophysics Technical Committee (TPTC).
+Abstracts for topics in thermophysics and heat transfer are solicited on topics related to all aspects of thermal energy and heat transfer and their related aerospace applications for aviation and space flight.
+Contributions based on analytical, numerical and/or experimental studies are welcomed as are timely survey and review articles.
+Finally, special session and ITAR session topics and ideas are welcomed and encouraged–please contact one of the three Technical Chairs listed below if you would like to help organize a special session.

 All persons submitting an abstract to this technical discipline are also invited to participate in the Flow Visualization Showcase.